whirvis/JRakNet/README.md

 This project has a twitter page, [@JRakNet](https://twitter.com/JRakNet).
 There all github commits and releases are tweeted.
 There is also a G-Mail account, [jraknet@gmail.com](https://gmail.com) for anything related specifically to JRakNet :)

 # Notes
 Some DataPacket ID's are reserved by RakNet.
-Because of this, it is recommended that all game packets not relating to RakNet begin with their own special ID, Minecraft: Pocket Edition does this.
+Because of this, it is recommended that all game packets not relating to RakNet begin with their own special ID, Minecraft: Pocket Edition does this (It's header byte is currently 0xFE).
 It is also recommended that game servers and game clients do not use raw packets at all.
-Also, if you thread is locking when creating a server or client, try using their threaded counterparts.

 <img src="http://i.imgur.com/w0EZCZS.png" width="135" height="145">